 April Birthstone Cleaning & Care

 - Cleaning Methods: Diamonds are highly stable and resistant to almost all acids.
-The simplest way to clean them is to use warm water with a mild detergent and gently scrub with a soft-bristled brush.
+The simplest way to clean them is to use warm water with a mild soap/detergent and gently scrub with a soft-bristle brush.
 Ultrasonic and steam cleaning are also effective but should be avoided for diamonds with fractures.

 - Maintenance: If your diamond loses its brilliance and cannot be restored through simple cleaning, you can use a solution of one part ammonia to six parts water to bring back its shine (be sure to rinse thoroughly afterward).